oVirt/ovirt-site/source/feature/instance-types.html.md

 This permission will allow a user to create a new virtual machine from an existing instance.
 This permission will *not* permit a user to edit the virtual machines instance configuration only to use an existing instance definition.

-#### User workflow
+#### Example User Workflow

 This is an example of the user workflow, how the new Instance Types approach would be used.

-1. Create a new **Instance Type**
+1: Create a new **Instance Type**

-    1. In the Templates main tab in webadmin a *New Instance Type* dialog is clicked and the dialog is filled
+In the Templates main tab in webadmin a *New Instance Type* dialog is clicked and the dialog is filled

-1. Create a new **Image**
+2: Create a new **Image**

-    1. In the *Virtual Machines* main tab the *Create Image* will be present which will extract the image and the image specific configuration
+In the *Virtual Machines* main tab the *Create Image* will be present which will extract the image and the image specific configuration

-1. Create a new VM
+3: Create a new VM

-    1. In *Virtual Machines* main tab the "New VM" is clicked.
+In *Virtual Machines* main tab the "New VM" is clicked.
 The user selects the data center, cluster, instance type, image and assigns the logical network to network interface, than creates this instance

-1. Run VM
-2. Edit *Instance Type* (e.g. added more memory to it)
-3. The change is reflected on the VM after restarting it
+4: Run VM 5: Edit *Instance Type* (e.g. added more memory to it) 6: The change is reflected on the VM after restarting it

 *   Change VM tab to expose “New VM” button that replaces the existing “New Server” and “New Desktop”